CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 - If the passcode fail authentication x times, the device OS locks out the user for 30 seconds.

 ::: alert info
-**Note**: Multiple fingerprints can be stored on the device, including the owner and people who the owner trusts.
+**Note**: Multiple fingerprints can be stored on the device, including the user and people who the user trusts.
 If you store multiple fingerprints on the device, all users can access the app and any API call.
 If you implement fingerprint with Single Sign-On enabled, all apps using SSO require a fingerprint match to unlock.
 :::

 ::: alert danger